-Gemini 2.0 vs o1 vs Claude Sonnet
+Gemini 2.0 vs Flash vs OpenAI o1 and Claude 3.5 Sonnet

 But how does it really compare to o1 and the Claude 3.5 Sonnet?
 After all the fanfare, I wanted to see if it lived up to the hype.
 So, I put all three models through their paces using my collection of reasoning problems, math challenges, coding tasks, and creative writing prompts.

-So, let’s find out if Gemini 2.0 can truly compete with these AI heavyweights or if Google’s latest offering is more flash than substance.
+So, let's find out if Gemini 2.0 models can truly compete with these AI heavyweights or if Google's latest offering is more flash than substance.

 Table of Contents